After 4 years as pawn in US-China game, Seattle man is home

 “It was a total rush,” he told The Associated Press in a telephone interview from his home in Seattle.

-China’s ability to make deals by effectively taking people like Hsu hostage has raised concerns that Beijing may feel emboldened to double down on the practice, which has angered not only the U.S. but also Canada, Australia and a number of European countries who say their citizens have also faced arbitrary detention in China.
+China’s ability to make deals by effectively taking people like Hsu hostage has raised concerns that Beijing may feel emboldened to double down on the practice.

 “There’s no deterrent imposed on Beijing to doing it again,” said Sophie Richardson, China Director at Human Rights Watch.
 “The problem is if you took the truly principled road, a lot of people would still be sitting in arbitrary detention in China.”

-A U.S. official who was knowledgeable about the administration’s talks with Beijing regarding Hsu told AP that Hsu was not a “deliverable” for the Biden-Xi meeting and that what looked to some like a prisoner exchange was not actually a prisoner exchange, but rather the product of long – and continuing – efforts to get Beijing to live up to its international obligations.
-The official wasn’t authorized to comment publicly and spoke on the condition of anonymity.
+A U.S. official knowledgeable about the administration’s talks with Beijing told AP that Hsu was not a “deliverable” for the Biden-Xi meeting and that what looked to some like a prisoner exchange was rather the product of long – and continuing – efforts to get Beijing to live up to its international obligations.
+The official wasn’t authorized to comment publicly and spoke on condition of anonymity.

-“The PRC should never have subjected U.S. citizens to coercive exit bans.
-The PRC had been failing to meet its international obligations to take back their nationals who have been ordered removed,” the official said, using the acronym for the People’s Republic of China.
-“There are additional Americans subject to exit bans and arbitrary detentions in the PRC, and we will continue to work to secure their release.”

-Hsu told the AP that he was effectively held hostage by Chinese authorities seeking to convince his father to return to China and face justice for allegedly embezzling roughly $63,000 over 20 years ago, when he was chairman of a government real estate company.
-Hsu’s father has said he is innocent and the target of a political vendetta.
+Hsu told the AP he had been effectively held hostage by Chinese authorities seeking to convince his father to return to China and face justice for allegedly embezzling roughly $63,000 over 20 years ago.
+Hsu’s father said he is innocent and the target of a political vendetta.

-From August 2017 until February 2018, Hsu was held in solitary confinement in Hefei, the capital of Anhui province.
-The walls in his beige room were covered in rubber, Hsu told the AP in a 2020 interview.
-The table was wrapped in soft, gray leather.
-White blinds covered two barred windows.
-There were no sharp edges.

-Five surveillance cameras recorded his movements, and two guards kept constant, silent watch.
-They followed Hsu to the shower and stood beside him at the toilet.

-Lights blazed through the night.
-If he rolled over on his mattress, guards woke him and made him turn his face toward a surveillance camera that recorded him as he slept.

-When he was released from the so-called education center, he was subject to an exit ban and barred from leaving China.
-Under Chinese law, authorities have broad discretion to block both Chinese citizens and foreign nationals from leaving the country.
-The U.S., Canada and Australia have repeatedly issued advisories warning their citizens they can be prevented from leaving China arbitrarily, even over disputes they may not be directly involved in.
+Under Chinese law, authorities have broad discretion to block Chinese citizens and foreign nationals from leaving the country.
+The U.S., Canada, Australia and the U.K. have issued advisories warning people they can be prevented from leaving China arbitrarily.

 Hsu’s is not the first case of hostage diplomacy involving China.

 Hsu’s luck didn’t change until the weeks leading up to the November video conference.
-Hsu said he got a call from the U.S. Embassy in Beijing four days before Xi and Biden spoke, on the afternoon of Thursday, Nov.
+Hsu said he got a call from the U.S. Embassy in Beijing on the afternoon of Thursday, Nov.
 11. He was instructed to get to Guangzhou, a southern Chinese megacity about 900 miles from his apartment in Shanghai, in time for a charter flight home early that Sunday morning.

-He went to see his 103-year-old grandmother, who lives in Shanghai.
+He went to see his 103-year-old grandmother.
 She cried when he told her he was leaving.
 “I could tell she was wondering if she’d see me again,” he said.

-Hsu had never told her about his exit ban because he worried for her health.
-He never told her about his six months in solitary confinement.
-Or the fact that his wife – also innocent of any crime – had also been blocked from leaving China until last year, for reasons that were never clear to them.
-As a consequence, their teenage daughter was effectively orphaned for nearly three years, living on her own in their big, empty house in Seattle.
+Hsu never told his grandmother about his exit ban because he worried for her health.
+He never told her that he had been held for six months in solitary confinement, under constant surveillance, with lights that never went off.
+Or that his wife – also innocent of any crime – had also been blocked from leaving China until last year, for reasons that were never clear to them.
+As a consequence, their teenage daughter was effectively orphaned in Seattle for nearly three years.

 Sunday morning, Nov.
-14, dawned in Guangzhou with a rare and glorious blue sky, and the sunshine seemed to match Hsu’s mood.
-At the airport, he walked across the tarmac toward a waiting Gulfstream 5 jet – the plane that would finally carry him home.
+14, dawned in Guangzhou with a glorious blue sky.
+At the airport, Hsu walked across the tarmac toward a waiting Gulfstream 5 jet.

 Hsu said he saw seven people disembark, though he didn’t know who they were.

-Two of the other returnees – Zhang Yujing and Lu Jing – had tried to enter Mar-a-Lago in 2019.
-Zhang was sentenced to eight months for trespassing and lying to federal agents, according to the Department of Homeland Security.
-Lu was sentenced to 59 days for resisting arrest.
-Another two – Wang Yuhao and Zhang Jielun – went to prison for illegally photographing a naval air station in Key West, Fla., in 2020.
-The final pair – Sun Yong and Tang Junliang – had been convicted of financial crimes in Utah, according to DHS and Department of Justice records.
+Two other returnees – Zhang Yujing and Lu Jing – tried to enter Mar-a-Lago in 2019.
+Another two – Wang Yuhao and Zhang Jielun – illegally photographed a naval air station in 2020.
+The final pair – Sun Yong and Tang Junliang – were convicted of financial crimes, according to DHS and Justice Department records.

 And then it was Hsu’s turn.
-He walked up ten boarding stairs onto the plane.
-He had a single suitcase and one carry on.
+He walked up ten boarding stairs with a single suitcase and one carry on.

+Thanksgiving this year promises to be a massive improvement on the holiday four years ago, which Hsu said he celebrated in solitary confinement in Hefei, where he managed to convince his minders to bring him a special meal of Kentucky Fried Chicken.

-He said he spent the six-hour flight from Guangzhou to Guam reading “Dune” in Mandarin, playing video games and chatting with a half dozen Immigration and Customs Enforcement officers also on the plane.
-Then there was a three-hour layover in Guam and a seven-hour flight to Honolulu.
-He said he spent the 24-hour layover in Hawaii basically sleeping in his hotel room, then it was back on the jet for a five-and-a-half-hour flight to Phoenix.
+Hsu spent the six-hour flight from Guangzhou to Guam reading “Dune” in Mandarin, playing video games and chatting with a half dozen Immigration and Customs Enforcement officials.
+Then there was a three-hour layover in Guam, a seven-hour flight to Honolulu, a 24-hour layover in Hawaii and a five-and-a-half-hour flight to Phoenix.

 In Phoenix, he switched to a commercial flight, which was delayed by nearly three hours.
-As Biden and Xi spoke of Taiwan, trade, climate change and the mutual need to avoid conflict, Hsu paced the Phoenix airport, exhausted and aimless.
+As Biden and Xi spoke of the need to avoid conflict, Hsu paced the airport, exhausted and aimless.
 “I tried to read a book or read something on my phone, I just can’t,” Hsu said.
 “I couldn’t focus on anything.
 I couldn’t wait to see my wife.”

-Finally, at nearly 10 p.m. local time, Hsu touched down at Seattle-Tacoma International Airport.
+Finally, around 10 p.m., Hsu touched down in Seattle.
 A representative from the Office of the Special Presidential Envoy for Hostage Affairs was waiting for him.
 So was his wife, Jodie Chen.

 “I just held her and gave her a hug,” Hsu said.
 “A very big one, very tight.”